 September 1, 2011, Harvard Business Review—Fred Reichheld and Rob Markey, authors of The Ultimate Question 2.0, talk about how companies are using Net Promoter in a world in which changes in corporate reputation are amplified and accelerated by social media.

 August 26, 2011—Forbes.com's Steve Denning debunks the idea that Apple makes its market decisions based on gut instinct, citing the The Ultimate Question 2.0. as proof that in fact "Apple listens very closely and systematically to its customers."

 August 25, 2011—Concepts from the latest book by Fred Reichheld and Rob Markey, The Ultimate Question 2.0, inspires an 800ceoread blogger to contemplate the importance of customer satisfaction and recommendation after speaking at a PRSA panel on blogger/publicist relationships.

 To arrange an interview with Fred Reichheld or Rob Markey, please contact:

-Net Promoter Score, Net Promoter and NPS are registered trademarks of Bain & Company, Satmetrix Systems and Fred Reichheld.
+Net Promoter® and NPS® are registered trademarks and Net Promoter Score and Net Promoter System are trademarks of Bain & Company, Satmetrix Systems and Fred Reichheld.